 Celebrate all things autumn at the Robbers Cave Fall Festival at Robbers Cave State Park in Wilburton.
 Tempt your taste buds with caramel apples and barbecue sandwiches, ride along during the Fall Foliage Cruise and shop for homemade gifts ranging from pottery to cedar furniture.

 Run as fast as you can through obstacles, dodging zombies all along the way, at the Castle Zombie Run at the Castle of Muskogee.
 Afterwards, listen to live music, browse through vendors and have dinner when you attend the Paint the Town Dead party for an evening of undead fun.

 Visit the Oklahoma City Zoo for a unique holiday experience during Haunt the Zoo for Halloween.
 Children are encouraged to wear costumes and explore different themed booths around the zoo to gather candy until their baskets are full.

-Enjoy crisp fall weather, the great outdoors and riding trails at Arrowhead State Park in Canadian.
-Schedule a guided fall horseback ride with Arrowhead Stables for a day of fun and exploration.
-If you're feeling adventerous, go on the stables' annual Sasquatch Sightings Hayride and get scared silly.
+Enjoy crisp fall weather, the great outdoors and riding trails at the Robbers Cave Stables in Wilburton.
+Schedule a guided fall horseback ride for a day of fun and exploration.